BY SOFO ARCHON

 Most people think that they live, but in fact they are merely surviving.

-To truly live means to immerse yourself in the journey of life and make the most out of it, not wasting a single moment.
-It means to explore and discover, to laugh, play and have fun, to connect with others, to share your being and experience love, to make mistakes, learn from them and grow into the best version of yourself.
+To truly live means to immerse yourself in the journey of life and make the most out of it.
+It means to explore and discover, to laugh, play and have fun, to connect with others, to share your being and experience love, to make mistakes, learn from them and grow in wisdom.

 1. TV has become your best friend

-A clear sign that you are wasting your life is that you spend hours every day in front of a TV screen, passively and unquestionably allowing in yourself huge piles of audiovisual trash that television is filling you with.
+A clear sign that you’re wasting your life is that you spend hours every day in front of a TV screen, passively and unquestionably allowing in your psyche huge piles of audiovisual trash that television programs are filling you with.

-TV is a propaganda machine, feeding people’s minds with lies, by presenting false news and manipulative advertising with the only purpose to influence them into believing deceitful information and buying products.
-Television is also the greatest stupid entertaining device, offering people cheap substitutes for experiences that they deep down wish to live through soaps and reality shows, which in the end only leave them unfulfilled and thirsty for more drama.
+TV is a propaganda machine that is feeding people’s minds with lies, by presenting false news and manipulative advertising, for the sole purpose of making them believe deceitful information and consume stuff they don’t actually need.
+In addition, television is the most stupid entertaining device, offering people substitutes for the experiences they deep down wish to live through trashy soaps and reality shows, which immerse their minds in constant drama that distracts them the important things in life.

-If you desire to stop living passively and start spending your time wisely, a first good step you can take is to throw your TV set straight into your rubbish bin!
+If you’d like to stop living passively and start spending your time wisely, a good first step you can take right now is to throw your TV set straight into the rubbish bin!

 2. You do work that you don’t love doing

-Another sign that much of your life is being wasted is that you do work that you don’t like doing, but which you do just because you feel forced to.
+Another sign that much of your life is being wasted is that you do work that you don’t like doing, but which you feel forced to do.

-In the unfair and unjust economic system that we currently have, most people feel compelled to work as wage slaves in order to make ends meet, wasting almost every day half of their waking life working for big corporations that are hugely exploiting them, sucking their energy dry, not allowing them any space to creatively express themselves and contribute anything of importance to the world.
+In our unfair economic system, most people have to work as wage slaves in order to make ends meet, wasting almost every single day for half of their waking time working for corporations that exploit their labor and suck their energy dry, without allowing them any space to be creative and contribute their gifts to the world.

-Having said that, ideally one should not be motivated to work because of any monetary reward, but out of his or her very love for work alone, which currently is almost impossible for 99% of the people across the planet.
-In our debt-based monetary system, the harsh reality is that most people need to “get a job”, whether they like it or not, with the socioeconomic forces pressuring them to do anything in order to “earn their living”, no matter whether it’s beneficial to them and the world or not, just so they can get food and a roof.
+Having said that, ideally one shouldn’t be motivated to work because of any monetary reward, but out of one’s very love for work alone, which is currently nearly impossible for most people across the planet.
+In our debt-based, obsolete monetary system, the harsh reality is that a lot of people are forced find any job — whether they enjoy it or not — just so they can get enough food to survive and a roof to live under.

 3. You always want to buy new stuff

-In the materialistic world that we are living, we’ve been conditioned to believe that buying stuff will immensely improve the quality of our lives — it will make us more beautiful, loving, confident, and so on and so forth.
-People who have bought into those lies have fallen into the trap of mindless consumerism, wasting much of their lives comparing themselves to others, not accepting themselves for who they are and always trying to feel better about themselves by acquiring new material things.
+In our consumer society, we’ve been conditioned to believe that buying stuff will make us feel great — it will make us feel more beautiful, loving, confident, and so on and so forth.
+People who have bought into this lie are wasting much of their lives competing with others about who has more possessions, as well as continually trying to boost their self-esteem by acquiring new material objects.

-To escape the prison of materialism, you need to realize that once you manage to cover your basic physical needs, no product is going to make you feel better about yourself or will improve your relationship with others.
-You need to look somewhere else for that: pursuing your passions, building meaningful connections with other people, and developing a deeper understanding of yourself and the world you inhabit.
+To escape the prison of materialism you need to realize that, once you are able to satisfy your basic needs, no product is going to improve your well-being.
+You need to look somewhere else for that: Finding meaningful work, building loving relationships, cultivating gratitude and developing mindfulness.

-4. Your thoughts are constantly in the past or the future
+4. Your thoughts are constantly in the future

-A sure way to waste your life is to blindly follow what others are dictating to you.
 Don’t think, and let others do the thinking for you.
 Don’t listen to your inner voice, and let others decide what is good and right for you.
-Don’t form your own ideas, and believe without question in what authority presents you as the truth.
+Don’t question your beliefs, and unquestionably accept the dogmas that were forced upon you.

-Unfortunately, this is the way most people are living.
-They follow rules and obey orders, fearing to speak their voice and live the way they deep down desire to live.
-They suppress themselves in all sorts of ways just in order to be accepted by society, but this only results in them being depressed and dependent.
+Unfortunately, this is the way many people are living.
+They follow rules and obey orders, fearing to voice their opinions and live how they truly want to live.
+They suppress themselves in all sorts of ways in order to be accepted by society, and this brings tremendous suffering to their lives.

-If you want to regain your freedom and live a meaningful life, doubt what tradition has taught you, say “no” to any authority figure that is subjugating you, escape the herd and create your own path.
-Embrace your individuality, take responsibility for your actions, and don’t let others direct your life — in short, gather the courage to reject playing the victim and be the hero of your story.
+To regain your freedom and start living a more conscious and purposeful life, you need to doubt what tradition has taught you, say “no” to any authority figure that is subjugating you, rebel against the herd mentality and create your own path — in short, you need to gather the courage to reject playing the role of a helpless victim, and instead be the hero of your story.